-The demographics of the 313 feedback form respondents were generally older, wealthier, and more educated than the general population.
-Of the respondents who provided information on their race, 81% were white and 83% were non-Hispanic/Latinx, 13% did not provide information.
+The demographics of the 432 feedback form respondents were generally older, wealthier, and more educated than the general population.
+Of the respondents who provided information on their race, 87.5% were white, while only 5% were Hispanic/Latinx, 4% were two or more races, and other demographics combined were less than 4%.
+Around 17% of respondents did not provide information on their race or ethnicity.
 While this feedback doesn't accurately represent the community, Natural Areas strives to conduct inclusive public engagement that reflects the diverse demographics of the community and is always evolving its processes to meet this goal.

-In addition to the feedback form, community input is expressed in many other forms, all of which are valued by the Natural Areas Department.
+In addition to the feedback form, community input is expressed through many other methods, all of which are valued by the Natural Areas Department.
 Feedback on natural areas management can be provided anytime at fcgov.com/naturalareas/feedback.

 "I enjoy birding on the Poudre trail.
-It's nice that along the length of the trail there are many different ecological niches/ habitats that allow for a diversity of species to be observed."
+It's nice that along the length of the trail there are many different ecological niches/habitats that allow for a diversity of species to be observed."